 I believe it’s clear—as I argued in Meaning in Absurdity—that the phenomena have been with us since as far back as the beginning of recorded history, and probably much earlier than that.
 It is therefore unreasonable, in my opinion, to think of UAPs as performing some kind of survey or mapping of our planet and species; any such mission would have been completed long ago, and wouldn’t require the recurring, frequent visiting of UAPs that we witness.

 If UAPs are, to some extent, mental projections of our own, then their repeated visits simply reflect ourselves, and will thus continue to recur for as long as we are us.
 There is no deep mystery here.
 But if they are solid, concrete technology bringing life from other planets, dimensions or realities here, then we must ask: what makes them keep on coming?
 What are they trying to do?
+Potential planetary surveys can’t explain the visits, for the reasons above.

 Now allow me to say something that you won’t like to hear.
 Do I think that we have the right to know the truth about UAPs?

 Well, if by ‘right’ one means legal right, I don’t know; I am not a lawyer.
 Only a US lawyer can answer the question in this sense, but there should be a definitive, non-polemical answer.
 On the other hand, if by ‘right’ we mean ethical right, my answer is: it depends.
 I’d love to believe that I, along with everybody else, have an extra right—who doesn’t like rights?—particularly because I am very curious about the phenomena.
 But I am too committed to truth to allow my preferences to dictate my opinions on the matter.
 I don’t think there is a trivial case to be made here; our potential ‘rights’ are not self-evident.
-Allow me to elaborate on this with an example.

-I don’t read any maliciousness in Bob Lazar; at best naiveté.
-But this doesn’t change the fact that disclosing what he did—again, assuming for the sake of argument that it is true—is atrociously, seismically, catastrophically irresponsible.
-I feel furious at the defense establishment for the delinquent vetting and security that allowed a kid, with a psychological disposition to sharing information, to have access to that kind of knowledge.
 For the past 18 months we have been watching the overwhelming level of evil, carnage and destruction that a totalitarian regime in Europe is unleashing upon the continent.
 Now imagine a Russia with high-energy beam weapons, gravity drives and invisibility cloaks—that would be the end of democracy, personal freedoms and our very way of life.
 So no, I don’t think it is obvious at all that we have the right to know everything there is to know about the phenomena.
 In fact, I feel enthusiastically inclined to believe we don’t.
 Any information that is made public is also made available to those who want to destroy our way of life; regrettably, there is just no way around it.

 That’s not to say that some level of carefully redacted disclosure wouldn’t be useful.
 The mere suspicion that we might not be alone in this universe has already brought the Democrats and Republicans together; imagine what disclosure would do for bringing humanity together.
 There is much to be gained from it; so much it is hardly imaginable.
 And thus I do think disclosure should be done.
 But it should be done responsibly; not because we are psychologically unstable kids that need to be protected from the truth, but because the world is crammed with criminal regimes that would use whatever technical means at their disposal to exploit, and curtail the freedoms of, everybody else.
 Let us not be naïve here, thinking that disclosure will cause we all, Putin and his cronies included, to hold hands and sing the Kumbaya.
 The only reason we still enjoy the freedoms and way of life we do is our ability to apply superior military force when threatened.
 And if the phenomena have demonstrated anything beyond any doubt about the intentions of non-human intelligences, it is that they won’t protect us from ourselves.